AlexisAhmed/BugBountyToolkit/README.md

 # Bug Bounty Toolkit
-A multiplatform bug bounty toolkit that can be setup on Debian based distributions or Docker.
+A multiplatform bug bounty toolkit that can be installed on Debian/Ubuntu or setup with Docker.
+This will offer multiplatform offering as the script can also be installed on Windows by utilizing the WSL (Windows Subsystem For Linux).

 ## Installation Instructions - Ubuntu/Debian
 ```